Sewer56/sewer56-archives-nx/docs/Specification/Overview.md

 - `align8`: 0-7
 - [User Data Header][User Data Header]: 8

-File entries are aligned to 8 bytes when [Version] is V0,

 ## Version History

 !!! info "This is the version history for the file format, not the reference implementation/library."

-To view the file format specification for a given version, navigate to the linked commit for each version and read this specification.
+***To view the file format specification for a given version, navigate to the linked commit for each version and read this specification.***

 ### 2.0.0